MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/extensibility-framework.md

 # Extensibility architecture in SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-SQL Server has an extensibility framework for loading external language runtime envrionments.
+SQL Server has an extensibility framework for loading external language runtime environments.
 Currently, supported languages are R and Python.
 This article covers concepts, components, and component interaction for language extensions in SQL Server.

 ## Background